rust-lang/rust/src/doc/reference.md

 - `simd` - on certain tuple structs, derive the arithmetic operators, which lower to the target's SIMD instructions, if any; the `simd` feature gate is necessary to use this attribute.
+- `unsafe_destructor_blind_to_params` - on `Drop::drop` method, asserts that the
+  destructor code (and all potential specializations of that code) will never attempt to read from nor write to any references with lifetimes that come in via generic parameters.
+This is a constraint we cannot currently express via the type system, and therefore we rely on the programmer to assert that it holds.
+Adding this to a Drop impl causes the associated destructor to be considered "uninteresting" by the Drop-Check rule, and thus it can help sidestep data ordering constraints that would otherwise be introduced by the Drop-Check rule.
+Such sidestepping of the constraints, if done incorrectly, can lead to undefined behavior (in the form of reading or writing to data outside of its dynamic extent), and thus this attribute has the word "unsafe" in its name.
+To use this, the `unsafe_destructor_blind_to_params` feature gate must be enabled.
 - `unsafe_no_drop_flag` - on structs, remove the flag that prevents destructors from being run twice.
 Destructors might be run multiple times on the same object with this attribute.
 To use this, the `unsafe_no_drop_flag` feature